Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Illinois Stats and Trends

-- Illinois has played seven games, with three wins against the spread.
+- In Illinois' seven games this year, it has three wins against the spread.

-- Illinois' games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Illinois puts up more than 13.8 points, it is 2-3 against the spread and 2-3 overall.
+- Illinois is 2-3 against the spread and 2-3 overall in games when it scores more than 13.8 points.

 - The Fighting Illini have six giveaways this season, while the Nittany Lions have 10 takeaways .